Coach James Reynolds will enter his fifth year as Drury's head wrestling coach in 2020-21 and has guided the program through its inaugural season.

 Originally from Colorado Springs, Colorado, Burghardt attended Coronado High School where he placed at the CHSAA State Tournament three times and had a record of 148-19.

-After graduating with his Master’s Degree, Nick now works full time in the Drury Office of Admissions.
+After graduating with his Master’s Degree, Nick now works full time in the Drury Office of Recruitment.